 Microsoft regularly releases cumulative updates to improve Windows 10 performance and security, But sometimes things not go well, users report windows 10 extremely slow and unresponsive after update.
-From launching an application (MS excel, Edge browser) to right-click on the desktop or click on the start menu It’s just very slow even windows take a long time to start.
+From launching an application (MS excel, Edge browser) to right-clicking on the desktop or click on the start menu It’s just very slow even windows take a long time to start.
 Well the common cause of this problem could be a buggy windows update, system file corrupted even missing, computer infected with virus or malware, outdated drivers and more.
-Here we have listed a few simple solutions that not only fix slow startup or apps not responding problem but also optimize Windows performance as well.
+Here we have listed a few simple solutions that not only fix slow startup or apps not responding problems but also optimize Windows performance as well.

 Post Contents :-

 Let’s first cover few troubleshooting tips that fixes the problem, then tweak some settings that optimize windows 10 performance.

 First of all check for and install the windows update, may the latest cumulative update has the bug fix for this problem. it also searches for the latest device drivers, which can also help improve your PC’s performance.
 Restart your PC and see if it seems to run better.

 Perform a full system scan with the latest updated antivirus or antimalware application to make sure Virus or malware infections not consuming the system resources that make Windows 10 slow.

 As discussed before if windows system files are corrupted or missing you might experience a different error on Windows 10, System freezes not responding issue.
 Run the build in system file checker utility that automatically scan and restore missing files with the correct one.
 That not only optimize system performance but also fix various problems on Windows 10.